aptech/docs/docs/CR-open.rst

     .. csv-table::
         :widths: auto

         "read", "This is the default file opening mode and will be the one used if none is specified.
 Files opened in this mode cannot bewritten to.
 The pointer is set to the beginning of the file and the :func:`writer` function is disabled for files opened in this way.
-This is the only mode available for matrix files (*.fmt*), which are always written in one piece with the `save` command."
+This is the only mode available for matrix files (:file:`.fmt`), which are always written in one piece with the `save` command."
         "append", "Files opened in this mode cannot be read.
 The pointer will be set to the end of the file so that a subsequent write to the file with the :func:`writer` function will add data to the end of the file without overwriting any of the existing data in the file.
 The :func:`readr` function is disabled for files opened in this way.
 This mode is used to add additional rows to the end of a file."
         "update", "Files opened in this mode can be read from and written to.
 The pointer will be set to the beginning of the file.
 This mode is used to make changes in a file."